Rhys-Morris/Terminal-Draughts/README.md

 Features were broken down into smaller tasks, and even separate cards when it made logical sense to do so.
 I considered all cards bar the 'Extra Tasks If Time' to be essential to application development.
 The project would not be considered feature complete until these cards were finished.
 Minimal viable product was considered to be a working draughts game, without the extra leaderboard and menu features.

-The Trello board I used for project management is available to the public here: [Board](https://trello.com/b/2XPubgdp/terminal-draughts)
+The Trello board I used for project management is available to the public here: [Trello Board](https://trello.com/b/2XPubgdp/terminal-draughts).
+The activity feed can be used to verify consistent use throughout the project.

 Trello board in progress shots: